GrahamPaasch/netauto-foundations-lab/docs/instructor-notes.md

 - Keep the labs short and focused.
 - Start with the live lab from the first demo.
 - Emphasize evidence and change safety.
+- No slide-only fallback.
+If the lab is down, pause and restore access.

 Daily flow
 - 15 min concept